dissemin/dissemin/doc/sphinx/add_your_own_repository.rst

 Max downloads the letter directly from Dissemin.
 He reads it carefully and then signs it, as all important information has been filled already.

-Some few days pass and the letter arives at the repositories staff.
+Some few days pass and the letter arives at the repositoriy staff.
 The staff checks the letter, then navigates to the corresponding entry in the repository and changes the availability to 'published'.
 The repository sends Max an e-mail that his article *A modern view on `God of the Labyrinth`* is now freely available.

+Of course this is just an example with some arbitrary assumptions.
+Your local workflow may vary, but we see that you still decide what you publish and what you do not publish.
+And it's still you, who defines the requirements.

 Metadata
 ========

-Our main data sources are BASE and CrossRef.
+Our main data sources are CrossRef and BASE.
-Our own data scheme is relatively close to Citeproc and CrossRef.
+Our own data scheme is relatively close to Citeproc / CrossRef.
 This gives us the advantage, that---in general---we do not need to ask the user for metadata.
-This makes a deposition very little effort.
+This makes a deposit very little effort.

 Basic Metadata
 --------------